aisc-org/aisc-model-viewer/src/buckling-double-angle/commentary.md

 # Commentary

-The models in this collection depict different buckling modes for a 2L4x4x1/4 double angle compression member.
+The models in this collection depict different buckling modes for a 2L4x4x1/4 double-angle compression member.
 The angles are separated by 3/8 in.

 A double angle is a singly symmetric shape.
 It is symmetric about the y-axis, but not the x-axis.
 This means that a double angle is susceptible to